kusk/RustyNinja/README.md

 # RustyNinja - A stealthy file copy
+[!WARNING]

-(Beware this is really really shitty and ugly code that by some miracle works.
+>Beware this is really really shitty and ugly code that by some miracle works.
 Basicly a learn rust project for me.
-So don't judge!)
+So don't judge!

 A (in spirit) rust version of NinjaCopy(https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Invoke-NinjaCopy.ps1).